This section covers:

 Understand these problems, and practice, practice, practice!

-On to Introduction to Functions – you’re ready!
+On to Algebraic Functions, including Domain and Range – you’re ready!